Samuel Marsden: Managing issues associated with the mission

-Marsden came under pressure from within the Church Missionary Society to do something about the scandalous operations occuring at the mission.
+Marsden came under pressure from within the Church Missionary Society to do something about the scandalous operations occurring at the mission.
 In addition to the weapons trade, news arrived that Thomas Kendall had abandoned his wife for the daughter of a Māori tohunga (priest), and had also flirted with Maori traditional religion.
 The CMS also tried to establish a committee to investigate financial irregularities at the mission, but Marsden quickly had it dissolved.
 Furthermore, his appointee, John Butler, had written to Governor Macquarie outlining Marsden's hypocritical attitude to the gun trade.

 Adding to Marsden's troubles were the thirteen deaths of Maori children who had previously been taken as hostages to New South Wales to be educated at Marsden's purpose-built Parramatta Maori Seminary.
 One of the dead boys was Te Ahora, a son of Te Koki, chief at Kawakawa.
 These deaths forced Marsden to shut the seminary.

 The CMS subsequently sacked Kendall in 1822 and Marsden sailed to New Zealand the following year to remove both him and Butler from their positions.
 On the return voyage, they survived after their ship the Brampton was wrecked.
 Marsden later went to some trouble talking to all Australian printers to prevent Kendall from publishing a Māori grammar book, apparently largely out of spite.
 Marsden appointed Henry Williams as the new leader of the mission who concentrated on religious instruction instead of trafficking guns.